irfanm46/cybersecurity-daily-log/Resources.md

 Redirections: Your computer being sent to a fake website. 🛑

-🛠️ What We Will Do
+🛠️ What We Will Do,
 In this session, you will get hands-on experience:

 Capture live traffic on your own machine. ⏺️